The Signs of Damping Off in Cannabis Seedlings and How to Stop It For Good

 What causes damping off?

 Fungi cause damping off in cannabis to occur.
 The damping off fungus can lie dormant until triggered by moisture or other climatic factors.
-Several different types of fungi can be responsible for the spread of damping-off.
+Several different types of fungi can be responsible for the spread of this disease.
 Let’s take a look at the most common ones below: